 This stimulates increased collagen production, leading to a suppler skin texture.
 It also provided protection from the sun and helps tackle dull skin.

-We have compared among the top vitamin C serums in the market and reviewed four which we think stand out in quality and effectiveness.
+We have compared among the top vitamin C serums on the UK market and reviewed four which we think stand out in quality and effectiveness.

 Best Vitamin C serum – Our top picks

 With 22% concentration of Vitamin C, this is one of the most potent vitamin C serums you are going to come across.
 It also contains additional ingredients including ferulic acid (1%), vitamin E (1%), hyaluronic acid (5%).
 These additional components come with added benefits for the skin.

 - Higher vitamin C concentration which adds to its effectiveness.

 - It is designed to be fully vegan and to cause minimal skin irritation.

 - The high concentration may cause irritation in people with extra sensitive skin.